nimius-design/html5-audio-player/Readme.rst

 HTML5 audio player with knob.

-This is a work in progress.
+Note: This is a work in progress.
 A stable version is not yet published.

 How to embed
 ------------
-Download and paste the Exteniosn in your ext folder.
+Download and paste the Extension in your ext folder.
 Install the TYPO3 Extension.

 Code by
 -------
-Nicki Uhlbach
+Nicki Uhlbach,
 Max Patzner

 Knob effect: